We spoke to Adam Patel, who completed his apprenticeship with us in 2020 – a year earlier than expected!

 Never think that you are too old to do an apprenticeship!
 When I enrolled on my course, I was 21 and already felt as though as I was starting too late, but I couldn’t have been more wrong.
 There were people of all ages and backgrounds, and it really opened my eyes that you are never too late to learn something new.
 The experience you get from working in the industry, whilst completing your degree, only enhances your learning – I couldn’t recommend it enough.

-My name is Emily Wilkinson, and I’m currently completing the second year of my quantity surveying apprenticeship at VolkerStevin.
+My name is Emily Wilkinson, and I’m currently completing my quantity surveying apprenticeship at VolkerStevin.

 I joined VolkerStevin in September 2020, after being made redundant from my previous role at a different company.
 Whilst it didn’t feel like it at the time, it really was the biggest blessing in disguise, as I would have never found this opportunity at VolkerStevin if that hadn’t of happened.
 As I had already completed the first year of my studies before joining VolkerStevin, they supported me by rolling out the chartered accreditation and allowing me to carry on my course at Sheffield Hallam (rather than switching to a University that VolkerStevin usually works with).
 I was assigned an RICS contact within the business to mentor me and it really made the transition so much easier for me.